 What is a Data Pipeline?

-A data pipeline is a series of processes that extract data from various sources asynchronously (i.e. not all at once), then transform it into a usable format, and load it into a destination system such as a data warehouse, database system or analytics platform.
-The goal of a data pipeline is to ensure that data flows smoothly and efficiently from its source to its destination, while maintaining data quality and integrity.
-This is usually called ETL (Extract, Transform, Load).
+A data pipeline is a sequence of processes that extracts data from multiple sources, transforms it into a usable structure, and loads it into a destination such as a data warehouse, database, or analytics platform.
+The goal is to keep data moving efficiently while preserving quality, consistency, and traceability.
+This pattern is commonly described as ETL, or Extract, Transform, Load.

 Pipeline Architecture Patterns